arav06/aws-fundies/aws-services-fundamentals.md

 For a server which will be running for a long time such as 1 year or 3 years

-Change the billing model to a complete/partial/none up front
+Changes the billing model to a complete/partial/none up front

 There are two types: Standard and Convertible

 In an RI, if we purchase a system, then IT WILL BE A PERMANENT ACTION

-Convertible RI will let us upgrade our instance from something such as M5 to M6
+Convertible RI will let us upgrade our instance from something such as M5 to M6 or to a new version

 RI IS A BILLING MODEL

+AWS offers Standard RIs for 1-year or 3-year terms

 AWS has finite hardware and with so many customers they may not have the hardware you require.
 If this system is for a mission critical workload, then you need a zonal RI which require us to pick an availability zone in our VPC.
 Once this is done, it becomes a capacity reservation which lets us start up the server which is defined in the RI